paaauldev/create-apppaaaul/README.md

 # Create Appncy

-Create projects as Goncy would.
+Create projects as Paaul would.
+Based on appcny

 ## Usage